sled-rs/sled-rs.github.io/perf.md

 [Pedro Ramalhete](http://concurrencyfreaks.blogspot.com/2019/11/is-left-right-generic-concurrency.html)
 and others.

-## shameless, emotionally annihiliating begging
+## shameless, emotionally annihilating begging

 My workshops have been the primary means of supporting sled development costs.
 Unfortunately, the workshops are now on hold due to coronavirus concerns.
 If